 Not everyone will be able to contribute the maximum 401K contribution.
 If you can, however, it is one of the best things you can do for your financial future, particularly when a possible employer 401K match is at stake.
 Matching funds are free money and can quickly boost your retirement outlook.

-If you do contribute the maximum and want to add even more to your retirement, you can also create a Traditional or Roth IRA (note: the maximum IRA contribution did not increase either – it is still at $5,500).
+If you do contribute the maximum and want to add even more to your retirement, you can also create a Traditional or Roth IRA (note: the maximum IRA contribution is $6,500 for 2023 and $7,000 for 2024).

 401K Maximum Contribution Discussion: